Household Hazardous Waste (HHW)

 - Step 1 - Review the list of Accepted Materials (below) to see if you have hazardous waste that qualifies for the program.

 - Step 3 - Schedule an appointment (Required).
-Refer to the event registration schedule above and click on the appropriate link to schedule an appointment online.
+Refer to the registration schedule below and click on the appropriate link to schedule an appointment online.
+Drop off appointments are available most Fridays and Saturdays between 9 am and 1 pm.

 Register early!
 On-line registration closes at 12 p.m. the Thursday prior to each collection event.
 Appointment times are limited and available on a first-come, first-served basis.